Definition of Rhythmic Movement: History, Types, Elements, Examples, and Benefits

 The last element of rhythmic motion is flexibility or often also called body flexibility.
 Flexibility is a person’s ability to dynamically move joints and muscles at a certain angle.
 Flexibility itself is adjusted to the ease in folding the body and limbs, starting from twisting, stretching, bending and bending movements.

-See also difference between provisions and reserve
+See also difference between order and decree

 Flexibility is important because it can make a person not afraid of getting injured when doing a series of rhythmic gymnastic movements.
 Flexibility in rhythmic motion itself can be seen from the agility of movement.
 This of course can be obtained from a routine and consistent rhythmic motion training.